amd/aocl-data-analytics/.github/PULL_REQUEST_TEMPLATE/pr.md

 </td>
 <td>5</td>
 <td>
-Is the standard copyright banner and license information at the top of all relevant files?<br>
-Also, are/is the copyright year(s) on the banners correct?
-Copyright is expressed on a continuous range of years since its inception, so must have at least (e.g. 2023) and optionally followed by the last year the file was updated (e.g. 2023-2025).
+Are the copyright years on the banners correct?<br>Copyright is expressed on a continuous range of years since its inception, so must have at least (e.g. 2023) and optionally followed by the last year the file was updated (e.g. 2023-2025).
 </td>
 </tr>

 <tr>
 <td>